tristanpenman/algorithms/README.md

 Algorithms based on pseudocode from the book [Computational Geometry](https://www.springer.com/gp/book/9783540779735) can be found in [computational-geometry](./computational-geometry).

+## AVL Tree

+In [avl-tree](./avl-tree) you'll find C code for an AVL tree implementation that I extracted from an old project.
+The original code was much more complicated, because it employed mutexes to allow usage in a multi-threaded environment.
+The new code has been simplified, and all concurrency-related logic has been removed.

 ## Miscellaneous

 Finally, there are various experiments, grouped by the kind of algorithm or data structure that I was learning about: